-The goal of this research line is the development of new model paradigms and techniques, aimed to simulate behaviours, responses, and adaptive/evolutionary characteristics (also referred to as "traits") of the marine ecosystems, with a strong dependency on natural drivers (e.g. increasing of the temperature field) and anthropic pressures (e.g. environment management), and in relation to transport.
+The goal of this research line is the development of new model paradigms aimed to simulate behaviours, responses, and adaptive/evolutionary characteristics (also referred to as "traits") of the marine ecosystems, with a strong dependency on natural drivers (e.g. increasing of the temperature field) and anthropic pressures (e.g. environment management).
+These new models will be able to provide more realistic estimates of the effects related both to global long-term climatic changes and to local environmental policies on marine ecosystems and their resources.